 - Sometimes, strenuous activity can also cause an injury to the shoulder joint, which is quite common in previously inactive or lazy dogs.
 An attempt to do an intense physical activity or exercise all of a sudden can result in muscle and joint sprains.
 This is particularly true for overweight or obese dogs, as they have to put more pressure on the shoulder joint while jumping or running.

 - Though symptoms can differ depending on the nature and extent of the injury, a dog with an injured shoulder usually shows a reluctance to do any activity that puts pressure on the front legs.
 Such an injury can also compel a dog to limp.

 - Lameness associated with a shoulder injury can be mild or severe, and it can exacerbate with exercise and other weight-bearing activities.

-- Sometimes, lameness can be subtle and intermittent as well, especially when the tendons of the biceps brachii muscle get affected.
+- Lameness is subtle and intermittent when the tendons of the biceps brachii muscle become affected.